 J0W 1C0

-REFUGEE EQUIPMENT - Mattresses are provided at the refuge
+REFUGE EQUIPMENT- Mattresses are provided at the refuge

--Sleeping bag (0 to -5) in a compression bag
+Sleeping bag (0 to -5) in a compression bag

--Camping pillow (optional)
+Camping pillow (optional)

 Underwear

--Short-sleeved shirt
+Short-sleeved shirt

--Long-sleeved shirt
+Long-sleeved shirt

--Hats, gloves, neck warmer
+Hats, gloves, neck warmers

 PERSONAL EFFECTS